 Traditional Home or Property in Malta

-If one is looking for the traditional flavor building, one would have two options.
-Either purchase an unconverted property which would then be designed with interior as please to the client’s choosing, but one would have to keep in mind that village core properties usually fall in within urban conservation areas, so one would have to keep the original façade.
+If one is looking for a traditional flavor building, one would have two options.
+Either purchase an unconverted property which can then be designed based on the client’s choice.
+However, one would have to keep in mind that village core properties usually fall within urban conservation areas.
+Hence the exteriors cannot be changed and one would have to keep the original façade.

-If that sounds like too much effort, then one could look for a property which has already been expertly converted.
+If that sounds like too much effort, then one could look for a property that has already been expertly converted.